 Prof Venter’s research activities are mainly done through the Centre for Transport Development at UP.

 - Data collection, travel surveys, and statistical analysis of travel data.
 This includes the development of cost-effective modelling methods for transport planning in developing countries.

-- Use of new technologies in travel data collection (e.g. GPS, crowdsourcing)
+- Use of new technologies in travel data collection (e.g. GPS, cell phones, automatic numberplate recognition).

 - Interaction between transport systems and land use, social equity, quality of life, and the economy.
 Examples include the impacts of gated communities on travel and mobility; the impacts of public transport innovation (like BRT) on urban poverty; and accessibility as a means of measuring transport impact.